 The Raven no relation to any of the other Poe-based films with the same name, The Raven (1935), a similar film about a mad killer using a series of Poe-themed tortures, Roger Cormans comic romp The Raven (1963) about duelling magicians, Ulli Lommels The Raven (2006) and David DeCoteaus The Raven (2007), both about a mad killer, or indeed the original Edgar Allan Poe poem The Raven (1845) about a mournful man being visited by a raven and contemplating the loss of his love Lenore is a work of fiction that winds in the mystery of Poes death with a serial killer plot.
 This makes The Raven one of a mini-genre of films that attempt to merge details of an authors life with aspects of their creation come to life Agatha Christie solving a murder mystery in Agatha (1979), H.G.
-Wells as a time traveller in Time After Time (1979), Dashiell Hammett involved in a real world detective mystery in Hammett (1983), Franz Kafka trapped in a labyrinthine bureaucracy in Kafka (1991), Arthur Conan Doyle as a detective in the tv series Murder Rooms (2000-1) and The Strange Case of Sherlock Holmes and Arthur Conan Doyle (2005), or The Brothers Grimm encountering fairytale characters in The Brothers Grimm (2005), even Bram Stoker up against Dracula in the tawdry Bram Stokers Draculas Guest (2008).
+Wells as a time traveller in Time After Time (1979), Dashiell Hammett involved in a real world detective mystery in Hammett (1983), Franz Kafka trapped in a labyrinthine bureaucracy in Kafka (1991), Arthur Conan Doyle as a detective in the tv series Murder Rooms (2000-1) and The Strange Case of Sherlock Holmes and Arthur Conan Doyle (2005), The Brothers Grimm encountering fairytale characters in The Brothers Grimm (2005) or Herman Melville on a whaling expedition in In the Heart of the Sea (2015), even Bram Stoker up against Dracula in the tawdry Bram Stokers Draculas Guest (2008).